 Green Energy Specialist

 Many towns are looking to deal with rising utilities by switching to green energy.
+As a result there are actually more and more small town business ideas based on sustainable energy.

 Many farmers and ranchers are also interested in the rental fees they can get from their unused land.